SmartBotBlack/memfi-bot/README.md

 ### Step 2: Install the Scripts

-1. **telegram.js**: This script enables the game to run in your browser.
+1. **telegram.user.js**: This script enables the game to run in your browser.

-   - Open Tampermonkey dashboard.
-   - Click on the `+` icon to create a new script.
+   - Click the following link to install the script: [Install telegram.user.js](https://raw.githubusercontent.com/SmartBotBlack/memfi-bot/main/src/telegram.user.js)
-   - Copy and paste the content of `src/telegram.js` into the script editor.
-   - Save the script.
+   - Tampermonkey will open and prompt you to install the script.
+Click `Install`.

-2. **memefi.js**: This is the main bot script that automates the game.
+2. **memefi.user.js**: This is the main bot script that automates the game.

-   - Repeat the steps above to create another new script.
-   - Copy and paste the content of `src/memefi.js` into the script editor.
+   - Click the following link to install the script: [Install memefi.user.js](https://raw.githubusercontent.com/SmartBotBlack/memfi-bot/main/src/memefi.user.js)
-   - Save the script.
+   - Tampermonkey will open and prompt you to install the script.
+Click `Install`.

 ## Usage